Distribution of repetitive

 DNA elements

-within Exon/Intron structures
+within Exon / Intron structures

-The 14 exons [numbered
+The 14 numbered exons [dark-green units]

 for a single gene constitute a very small portion of the total

 50 Kbp region.
-The introns [light-green areas]
+The introns [light-green areas] include a

-include a number of families of repetitive DNA sequences, shown in the
+number of families of repetitive

-sequences), long interspersed repeats
+including Alu family sequences), long interspersed repeats (LINEs,

-family), long tandem repeats
+including the L1 family), long tandem repeats (LTRs), and simple

-(also known as micro- or minisatellites).
+sequence repeats (SSRs) (also known as micro- or minisatellites).

 Figure after ©2002 by Griffiths et al.; all text

-by Steven M. Carr
+material ©2014 by Steven M. Carr